MinhTamNT/Compile_outline_FE/README.md

 - **User Authentication and Authorization**:

   - Students can log in using their university-provided accounts.
-  - Lecture account will be register and after admin wil active account then lecturer can login
+  - Lecture account will be registered and after the admin active account the lecturer can log in
   - Role-based access control to ensure only authenticated users can comment and rate.

 - **Specifications Management**: